Menominee station: History

 A rail service was originally extended to Menominee to serve the logging industry.
 However, as the 19th century drew to a close, the logging in the area was slumping.
 To offset the decrease in business, the Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road) turned to passenger service.

-In 1903 they constructed a new passenger depot in Menominee from a design by architect James U. Nettenstrom; the design is substantially similar to the nearby depot at Marinette, Wisconsin, constructed at the same time.
+In 1903, they constructed a new passenger depot in Menominee from a design by architect James U. Nettenstrom; the design is substantially similar to the nearby depot at Marinette, Wisconsin, constructed at the same time.

 The railroad ran three daily passenger trains between Menominee and Crivitz, Wisconsin from 1903 until 1914.
 From 1915 until 1927, the rail line offered both passenger and freight service, but the venture ultimately failed.
 The new station, first occupied on December 7, 1903 was used as a freight stop until 1938, after which it was shuttered.

-The Wisconsin and Michigan Railroad continued their Menominee freight service to 1938 after which their portion of the 3 railroads in town was removed.
+The Wisconsin and Michigan Railroad discontinued their Menominee freight service in 1938 after which their portion of the 3 railroads in town was removed.

 In 1979, a private partnership, Depot Enterprises, purchased the building.
 As of 2012, the building is for sale.